Thanks for printing! Don't forget to come back to Atlanta Track Club for fresh articles!

-Atlanta is a city with endless possibilites for running and walking.
+Atlanta is a city with endless possibilities for running and walking.
 We are fortunate to live in a place with miles of running routes, trails and paths that suit all types of training distances.
-Below is a small sampling of the most popular running routes and training destinations:
+Below is a small sampling of the most popular running routes and training destinations

 For directions and information visit their web site.
 They also have links on their web page to trails in other parts of Georgia, including the Appalachian Trail.
 The Big Creek Greenway is a non-motorized paved path that is approximately 6 miles long.
 There is also a soft mulch path off from the main trail.

 One of Atlanta’s most scenic neighborhoods, Brookhaven’s streets offer a popular three-mile loop.
 To get there; take the Northeast MARTA line to the Brookhaven Station.
 (Note: Make sure the signs on your train list “DORAVILLE” as the destination.)
 Then cross Peachtree to Brookhaven Drive (Dunkin™ Donuts on the corner).
 A short way ahead you’ll come to a fork near a golf course.
 Turn right, and thereafter bear left at every intersection: This will take you on a three-mile loop around the golf course.
 Of course, you can go the other way around, too.